 Spiced lamb cooked with leafy green vegetables, saag gosht, is a restaurant favourite.
 It could also become one of your home-cooked favourites.
 This family recipe for lamb saag is typical of Hyderabadi cuisine.

-It can be cooked with almost any leafy vegetable, with the exception of lettuce.
+It can be cooked with almost any leafy vegetable, except for lettuce.
 This recipe uses silverbeet, but I have had it cooked with fenugreek leaves – delightful – and of course, spinach.
 Unfortunately, fresh fenugreek leaves are not readily available in Sydney, so silverbeet is my first choice.

-Preparation and presentation of this dish is important.
-As mentioned above, getting the balance between the meat and the vegetables is important.
-You don’t want cubes of lamb swimming in a green sauce.
-Keeping the sauce green is important, otherwise you will end up with an unattractive khaki-coloured sauce.
+Preparation and presentation of this dish is key.
+As mentioned above, you must get the balance between the meat and the vegetables right.
+You don’t want cubes of lamb swimming in green gravy.
+Keeping the gravy green is also important, otherwise you will end up with an unattractive khaki-coloured gravy.

 The quantities and the techniques described will help you avoid those issues.

 - wide pan with lid

 - 800 g lamb leg - trimmed and cut into 3cm pieces

 for the masala

 - 300 g silverbeet leaves - washed and trimmed from the stalks

 - 50 ml yoghurt - warmed to a runny consistency